supercontainers/containers-wg/_ideas/conformance_A3a.md

 ## How do these ideas break down into...

 ### Already existing OCI specs?
+This suggestion is relevant to the image, runtime, and a distribution client spec.
+Any news specs that arise should also be developed with conformance testing as a priority.

 ### A new project (CNCF or OCI)